Alaska gas pipeline

-The Alaska gas pipeline is a joint project of TransCanada Corp. and ExxonMobil Corp. to develop a natural gas pipeline under the AGIA, a.k.a. the Alaska Gas Inducement Act, adopted by Alaska Legislature in 2007.
+The Alaska gas pipeline was a joint project of TransCanada Corp. and ExxonMobil Corp. to develop a natural gas pipeline under the AGIA, a.k.a. the Alaska Gas Inducement Act, adopted by Alaska Legislature in 2007.
 The project originally proposed two options during its open season offering over a three-month period from April 30 to July 30, 2010.
 An 'open season' in layman's terms is when a company conducts a non-binding show of interest or poll in the marketplace, they ask potential customers "if we build it, will you come?".

 The first option was a pipeline from the Alaska North Slope through Alaska, the Yukon Territory, and British Columbia, and down to Alberta for a total distance of approx. 1,700 miles.
 Gas was then to be delivered through existing pipelines serving the major North American markets.

 The second option proposed was to transport natural gas from the North Slope to Valdez, AK, for a distance of approx. 800 miles.
-Once in Valdez, it would be converted to liquified natural gas in facilities built by others and then shipped to North American and International markets.
-An additional component to each option is a gas treatment plant (GTP) and Point Thomson natural gas pipeline.
-The proposed building site for the GTP would be at the North Slope's Prudhoe Bay facilities which then treats the gas to be shipped in the pipeline.
+Once in Valdez, it would be converted to liquified natural gas in LNG plants built by others and then shipped to North American and international markets.
+An additional component to each option was a gas treatment plant (GTP) and Point Thomson natural gas pipeline.
+The proposed building site for the GTP would be at the North Slope's Prudhoe Bay facilities, which then would treat the gas to be shipped in the pipeline.
 The Point Thomson field would have approximately 58 miles of pipeline to connect natural gas supplies from the field to the plant and the pipeline.